Meggs625/stoically-wise/README.md

 [Return to top](#Daily-Wisdom)

 ### Current Features
-- User can select a photo theme to view with their random quotes.
+- Users can select a photo theme to view with their random quotes.
 - User's saved quotes will persist on reload with implemented localStorage for an enhanced user experience.
-- User can remove any selected quote from their saved list.
+- Users can remove any selected quote from their saved list.
 <br>

 ### Future Features & Noteworthy Limitations
-- Add a button to the quote display page to allow the user to move to another random quote wihtout having to favorite the current quote.
+- Add a button to the quote display page to allow the user to move to another random quote without having to favorite the current quote.
-- A search bar could be added to the favorites page to allow the user to find quotes saved by a specific author or with a particular key word.
+- A search bar could be added to the favorites page to allow the user to find quotes saved by a specific author or with a particular keyword.

 ### Preview